mimblewimble/grin-rfcs/text/0002-grin-governance.md

 ### Sub-teams

+#### Overview

 Sub teams are groups organized around specific areas or knowledge fields.
 They are responsible for these areas, but do not do all the work.
 Anyone can contribute anywhere, and do not need to hold a particular title to do so.

 Rather, sub-teams work on policies, processes, and workflows for their specific areas, as required.
 They are in charge of the RFC process in their specific field: They determine what requires an RFC in their area, they assign RFC shepherds that guide an RFC through its various stages and ensures the right stakeholders become aware of it and solicit their feedback.
 Ultimately, sub-teams decide whether an RFC in their area should be accepted or rejected.
 They are responsible to ensure that each RFC in their area has a tracked status, and that they progress towards an outcome.

-Sub-teams self-organize.
+Sub-teams self-organize, but should be inclusive and adhere to community values.
 They should have a leader, often this leader may be part of the core team.
 They determine how members get added to the team.
 They should include area experts, and stakeholders.
+The decision making process should be consensus-seeking where possible.

 Sub-teams can be broken down into smaller working groups or sub-teams, permanent or temporary, as required and is seen necessary for them to be productive.

 Each sub-team has a dedicated section on the forum, they should meet regularly, and keep some notes on what was covered and decided.
 Decisions do not need to happen in meetings, and could for example be handled asynchronously or in the RFC process.

+Meeting notes should be published and made transparent to the community on a regular basis.

 ### The teams